 The Belitung restaurant scene is still a work in progress, but here are some good options we found:

 - What’s Up Cafe: Great food and good atmosphere.
 We ate here almost every day.
 Portions are a little small, but the prices are fair enough.
 They have indoor and outdoor seating, A/C, good WiFi, and they accept cash or credit cards for payment.

 - Tarsius Coffee: Nice little cafe across the street from Tanjung Pendam Beach.
 Good place to work, with fast WiFi and lots of power outlets.

 - La Terase: Local Belitung food with a modern presentation.
 Super close to Tanjung Pendam Beach.

 - KFC: If you’re itching for familiar food, Belitung does have it.
 Just throwing that out there.
 We ordered KFC on the GoJek app one evening when we were too tired to eat out.

 - Credit Cards: Hit and miss.
 Some hotels and restaurants in Belitung accept credit cards, but keep cash handy just in case.

 - ATM: There are plenty of ATMs in Tanjung Pandan with good withdrawal limits.
 Foreign cards work fine in my experience.

 - WiFi: Hotels in Tanjung Pandan generally have decent WiFi.
 This is quickly improving.

 - Cell Service: Local SIM cards like Telkomsel have good reception in Tanjung Pandan and elsewhere on the island.

 - Apps: Grab and GoJek are both available in Tanjung Pandan.
 You can use these for short rides or even food delivery to your hotel.

 Is Bangka Belitung Safe?

 Yes, Sumatra is safe!
 We spent weeks here and I’d say it’s a very safe place.

 Indonesia is a low crime country in general.
-Do be sure to wear mosquito spray when out and about, because parts of Sumatra (including Belitung) are known to have Dengue and possibly Malaria.
+Do be sure to wear mosquito spray when out and about, because parts of Sumatra (including Belitung) are known to have dengue fever, just like most of Indonesia.

-With that said, we got more than two dozen bites each on our trip and never got sick with anything, so neither are exactly rampant.
+With that said, we got more than two dozen bites each on our trip and never got sick with anything, so dengue is not exactly rampant here.

 Belitung Private Driver & Motorbike Rental